Fact Sheet 1:

 - Learn more by reading PRC Fact Sheet 5.

-- Your smartphone store a tremendous amount of personal information.
+- Your smartphone or mobile device store a tremendous amount of personal information.
 If your smartphone were lost or stolen, what information would someone be able to access?

-- Password protect your phone.
+- Password protect your device.
 Make sure to use a strong password.

-- Do not allow your smartphone to automatically remember login passwords for access to email, social networking, or financial accounts.
+- Do not allow your device to automatically remember login passwords for access to email, social networking, or financial accounts.

 - Use your smartphone’s security lockout feature.
 Set it to automatically lock after a certain amount of time not in use.

-- Install security software that allows you to remotely lock your smartphone and wipe the data if your phone is lost or stolen.
+- Install security software that allows you to remotely lock your device and wipe the data if your phone is lost or stolen.

 - Learn more by reading PRC Fact Sheet 2b.